 - Stock option: Takedown

 - Receiver material: Aluminum alloy

 - MSRP: $849

 The PC charger features a glass-filled polymer chassis that holds the receiver and trigger group.
 It has no stock, but it can be fitted with a brace (more on this later).
-It features a Picatinny rail and QD sling receivers on each side.
+It features a Picatinny rail on the back and QD sling receivers on each side.
 Within the chassis also sits the removable and interchangeable inner magwell and ejector assembly.
+The receiver and trigger assemblies are held into the chassis with a pair of screws (front and rear) that are torqued to 65 inch-pounds.
+Disassembly is straightforward and very similar to that of a 10/22.
 The magazine release button is located toward the front of the magwell and can be easily reversed to work on either side of the gun.